JJFrampton/projects-dailies/README.md

+# Dailies App

+This is a simple app designed to track execution of daily tasks

+See wireframes/ for more information on the app design and ideas

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).